Historia Brittonum: Recent re-assessments

-The compiler's approach
+Compiler's approach

 Various introductory notes to this work invoke Nennius's (or the anonymous compiler's) words from the Prefatio that "I heaped together (coacervavi) all I could find" from various sources, not only concrete works in writing but "our ancient traditions" (i.e. oral sources) as well.
 This is quoted from the Apologia version of the preface.
 Giles's translation rendered this as "I put together", obscuring the fact that this is indeed a quote from the work and not from some commentator (See Morris's more recent translation as given in wikiquote: Historia Brittonum).
 Leslie Alcock was not the first to draw attention to the phrase though he may have started the recent spate of interest.
-However the author still clearly aimed to produce a synchronizing chronicle.

 Arthuriana

 The Historia Brittonum has drawn attention because of its role in influencing the legends and myths surrounding King Arthur.
 It is the earliest source that presents Arthur as a historical figure, and is the source of several stories which were repeated and amplified by later authors.